-Walter/Newton Natural Area Trail is a 1.5 mile moderately trafficked loop trail located near Plymouth, NH that features a waterfall and is good for all skill levels.
+Walter/Newton Natural Area Trail is a 1.5 mile moderately trafficked loop trail located near Plymouth, New Hampshire that features a waterfall and is good for all skill levels.
 The trail is primarily used for hiking and is accessible from March until November.

 Perfect for young kids.
 The falls make it exciting, even after a drought.